A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications: Discussion and open research directions

 At the current stage of hardware development, fully-custom signal processing algorithms only apply to software-defined radio platforms, where fully-digital transceiver architectures can be available upfront.
 Conversely, commercial-grade hardware does not give full access to internal signal samples and measurements, requiring more complex processing and often yielding limited performance.
 For example, while theoretical analysis predicts millimeter-level device localization accuracy and fully digital architectures achieve centimeter-level accuracy, algorithms for commercial-grade \ac{mmw} devices typically achieve decimeter-level 3rd-quartile localization errors.

-In this perspective, we conclude that the research in the above field would greatly benefit from new-generation standard-compliant \ac{mmw} transceiver hardware that also exposes channel state information to external algorithms.
+In this perspective, we conclude that promising research directions in the above field would greatly benefit from new-generation standard-compliant \ac{mmw} transceiver hardware that also exposes channel state information to external algorithms.
 While some efforts in this direction have been announced, there is still no such platform available on the market.
 The same observation holds for hybrid beamforming architectures.
-While preliminary works exist that exploit these kinds of architectures to improve beam pattern directivity and adaptivity, or to make the 802.11ad \ac{sls} operations faster, these architectures could also help localize \ac{mmw} devices faster, e.g., by enabling faster angular spectrum scanning.
+While preliminary works exist that exploit hybrid beamforming to improve beam pattern directivity and adaptivity, or to make the 802.11ay \ac{sls} operations faster, these architectures could also help localize \ac{mmw} devices faster, e.g., by enabling faster angular spectrum scanning.
+Moreover, the field still needs scalable algorithms that flexibly manage the presence of multiple \acp{ap} or of several clients in the same area.
+These algorithms should work, if possible, with zero initial knowledge of the floor plan and surrounding area, and ideally estimate the whole environment, including the location of the \acp{ap} and of all reflective surfaces automatically in a \ac{slam} fashion, in order to relieve the need of input from the user.
+Significant research opportunities also exist for integrating \ac{ml} algorithms into location systems.
+Here, the main challenges relate to: relieving the need for extensive training datasets, whose collection requires important efforts; creating models that transfer well across different environments, especially indoors; speeding up the convergence of the trained models, e.g., through federated learning, particularly when involving heterogenous clients.

 All of the above would be important enablers of a fully integrated device-based sensing and localization system, for which significant research is still needed.
-The benefits of achieving such a system would be enormous, as a seamless integration of device-based localization and communications would enable multiple network optimizations (such as optimal client-\ac{ap} associations, predictive re-association before link breakage due to movement or obstacles, or location-aided beam training and tracking), as well as advanced location-based services.
+The benefits of such a system would be enormous, as the seamless integration of device-based localization and communications would enable advanced location-based services in multiple domains (including but not limited to healthcare, massive \ac{iot}, industrial scenarios, safety, and mission-critical applications), as well as multiple network optimizations (such as optimal client-\ac{ap} associations, predictive re-association before link breakage due to movement or obstacles, or location-aided beam training and tracking).